 - 1. Do you have the appropriate approval to operate this fund raising project? - 2.
 Are all your plans made so that your project or dates are not in conflict with other Scouting events or charitable drives? - 3.
 Does the project meet local and crew bylaws? - 4.
-If selling an item or service, does it give full value for the money you are asking?
-(Do you have the necessary authorization?) - 5.
+If selling Scout Popcorn, Scout Hot Chocolate do you have the necessary authorization? - 5.
 Will this fund raising project appeal to the general public or will you have to rely on parents and other members of Scouting for support? - 6.
 Have you considered the boundaries of other Scouting groups or crews and will you respect them? - 7.
 Will your project maintain the good name and image of Scouts Canada? - 8.
 Have you attempted to make this a service to your community? - 9.
 Do you really need the money you earned for a worthwhile activity or project?